Federal Agencies Urge Organizations to Shore Up Cybersecurity for AI and Quantum Computing

-In the cybersecurity ecosystem, there are always new developments that amplify risk.
-Technology advancements do much to build cyber preparedness and resilience, but they also bring new threats to the landscape.
+In the cybersecurity ecosystem, new developments always amplify risk.
+Technological advancements do much to build cyber preparedness and resilience, but they also bring new threats to the landscape.
 That’s where we are with cybersecurity for AI and quantum computing.

 These hot topics are at such a high level that the federal government has made them a priority.
 AI’s role in cybersecurity is a more familiar topic, as we’ve already seen its impact as a tool for cyber professionals and hackers.
 The emergence of ChatGPT has been embraced for its benefits and denounced for its application in phishing and malware attacks.

-Let’s review what the government agencies are saying and what it means for any cybersecurity team.
+Let’s review what the government agencies say and what it means for any cybersecurity team.

 The Future of Cybersecurity for AI